-The little French Bulldog is one of the most popular breeds of dog in the United States.
-If you look back just a couple of decades this dog would have been unheard of by the vast majority of the population.
+The French Bulldog is one of the most popular breeds of dog in the United States.
+Yet just a couple of decades ago, this dog was unheard of by the vast majority of the population.

-But, there are things potential owners need to consider before taking the plunge into what will be (hopefully) a long term commitment.
+But, there are things potential owners need to consider before taking the plunge into what will be (hopefully) a long-term commitment.

 Adopting a French Bulldog (or finding one from a rescue center) is arguably the better way to find your new canine companion.

 I’m not saying that there’s anything wrong with buying a Frenchie – in fact, there are some advantages, like potentially knowing there are no inherited genetic diseases.

 14) The French Bulldog Will Adopt Your Kids

 If you have kids then they will have a new best friend for the next decade.
 You see, the little Frenchie, more often than not, loves kids.

 13) You Will Never Be Alone Again

 The Frenchie does not like you watching movies by yourself.
-So, if they see you curled up on the sofa, you shouldn’t be surprised when they jump up and snuggle into your lap somewhere.
+So, if yours sees you curled up on the sofa, don’t be surprised when it jumps up and snuggles into your lap somewhere.